And greetings, welcome back, ladies and gentlemen.

 But there are no writers for the National Football League.

-You couple that with, I mean, our culture's what it is.
+You couple that with, I mean, our culture is what it is.

 And the more people are going to want to see them plunge and fall.

-And by the same token, when you have the um uh the high-minded, the uh impeccably uh uh dressed, great character superstars continuing to do well, that uh is is uh is an attraction.
+And by the same token, when you have the high-minded, the impeccably dressed, great character, superstars continuing to do well, that is an attraction.

-I mean, you can count on probably one hand the number of shows that you would want to TiVo or record.
+I mean, you can count on probably one hand the number of shows that you would want to TVO or record.

-Uh at least well, speaking speaking for myself, but it's uh I don't know, I just the National Football League has done such a uh fantastic job of marketing itself.
+Well, speaking for myself, but it's, I don't know, I just, the National Football League has done such a fantastic job of marketing itself.

-Here's something it happens once a week, and it maintains interest throughout the week.
+Here's something that happens once a week, and it maintains interest throughout the week.

-It's what do I mean ESPN forgets they're airing a game?
+It's what do I mean, ESPN for guests they're airing again?

 Well, the game is secondary.

-The the the here's I mean, I can give you so many examples, but I was watching uh, and they're not the worst at it, but I I was watching this, and you watch tonight.
+I mean, I can give you so many examples, but I was watching, and they're not the worst at it, but I was watching this, and you watch tonight.

-So what they're gonna do, what they've been doing is heating the stadium under the tarp with hot air.
+So what they're going to do, what they've been doing is heating the stadium under the tarp with hot air.

 It's snowing.

-It's snowing maybe five to six inches this afternoon and tonight, 25 to 30 degrees, not too bad.
+It's snowing maybe five to six inches this afternoon and tonight, 25 to 30 degrees.

-I mean, this is they've played in far colder and far worse weather.
+I mean, they've played in far colder and far worse weather.

 Now, why not do the starting lineups before the game starts?